Post a mJob

 Why should you Attend: Medical device firms – and many others in highly regulated, software-intensive industries – still struggle with applying Agile methods in their work.
 What if there were an officially sanctioned way to use Agile for Medical development?
 What if traceability could fall naturally from the work you’re already doing?
 What if there were tools to support incremental hazard analysis and formal design reviews?
 What if hazard mitigations were as easy to track as Agile stories?
 All of these exist right now, and are the subject of this webinar.

-SPEAKER PROFILE: Brian Shoemaker consults for healthcare products companies on computer system validation, software quality assurance, and electronic records and signatures.
+Brian Shoemaker consults for healthcare products companies on computer system validation, software quality assurance, and electronic records and signatures.
 He has conducted validation both on product software and on internal software, developed software quality systems, audited software quality processes (including agile methodology), and evaluated 21 CFR Part 11 compliance.
 He has had clients in clinical diagnostics, medical device engineering, medical imaging, medical-device fabrics manufacturing, contract lyophilization, clinical trial software, dental prosthetics, and bone-repair implants.
 He has worked with companies in Germany and Switzerland as well as the U.S.

 Previous to founding ShoeBar Associates, Brian had quality roles at PPD Informatics, Doxis, Inc., and Behring Diagnostics, Inc. Brian earned his Ph.D. in chemistry from the University of Illinois; he has achieved the ASQ Software Quality Engineer certification.